1980 eruption of Mount St. Helens: Build-up to the eruption

 By April 7 the combined crater was 1700 by 1200 ft and 500 ft deep.
-A USGS team determined in the last week of April that a 1.5 mi section of St. Helens' north face was displaced outward by at least 270 ft.
+A USGS (United States Geological Survey) team determined in the last week of April that a 1.5 mi section of St. Helens' north face was displaced outward by at least 270 ft.
 For the rest of April and early May, this bulge grew by 5 to 6 ft per day, and by mid-May, it extended more than 400 ft north.
 As the bulge moved northward, the summit area behind it progressively sank, forming a complex, down-dropped block called a graben.
 Geologists announced on April 30 that sliding of the bulge area was the greatest immediate danger and that such a landslide might spark an eruption.
 These changes in the volcano's shape were related to the overall deformation that increased the volume of the volcano by 0.03 mi3 by mid-May.
 This volume increase presumably corresponded to the volume of magma that pushed into the volcano and deformed its surface.
 Because the intruding magma remained below ground and was not directly visible, it was called a cryptodome, in contrast to a true lava dome exposed at the surface.

+Volcanologist Barry Voight was contacted by Rocky Crandell, a USGS employee working in the Vancouver office near the mountain.
+Crandell sought Voight's expertise in landslides, hoping Voight would opine on the growing bulge.
+In his reporting to Crandell and his associates, Voight, who observed the mountain April 11–19, said that the bulge could fail and collapse the volcano's entire north sector.
+He suggested they begin monitoring the rate of movement of the bulge, worried that the collapse could trigger an eruption.
+He also advised hiring a local surveyor to take measurements, offending several of the geologists.
+Shortly after, Voight left the mountain and returned to teaching classes at Pennsylvania State University.
+On May 1, he sent his full report to the USGS, summarizing his predictions, predicting the failure of the bulge and the collapse of the mountain's north side followed by a violent eruption that would require an extensive evacuation zone.

 On May 7, eruptions similar to those in March and April resumed, and over the following days, the bulge approached its maximum size.
 All activity had been confined to the 350-year-old summit dome and did not involve any new magma.
 About 10,000 earthquakes were recorded before the May 18 event, with most concentrated in a small zone less than 1.6 mi directly below the bulge.
 Visible eruptions ceased on May 16, reducing public interest and consequently the number of spectators in the area.
 Mounting public pressure then forced officials to allow 50 carloads of property owners to enter the danger zone on Saturday, May 17, to gather whatever property they could carry.
-Another trip was scheduled for 10am the next day, a Sunday, when more than three hundred loggers who would normally be working in the area were not present.
+Another trip was scheduled for 10 am the next day, a Sunday, when more than three hundred loggers who would normally be working in the area were not present.